-The Internal Audit team comply with the standards as laid out in the CIPFA Code of Practice for Internal Audit in Local Government in the United Kingdom
+The Internal Audit team comply with the standards as laid out in the new Public Sector Internal Audit Standards that come into effect on 1 April 2013.

 1 Introduction

 The purpose of internal audit is to provide the West Midlands Fire & Rescue Authority with an independent and objective opinion on risk management, control and governance and their effectiveness in achieving the Authority's agreed objectives.
 In order to provide this opinion, we are required to review annually the risk management and governance processes within the Authority.
 We also need to review on a cyclical basis, the operation of internal control systems within the Authority.
 Internal audit is not a substitute for effective internal control.
 The proper role of internal audit is to contribute to internal control by examining, evaluating and reporting to management on its adequacy and effectiveness.